n-of-one/attack_vector_2/frontend/src/standalone/ice/jigsaw/doc/JIGSAW_REQUIREMENTS.md

 ### Drag

 - Left-click and drag moves the entire snap group (the piece and any pieces already snapped to it).
-- On mouse-up (left button), the group is brought to the front of the canvas z-order.
+- While dragging, the snap group is rendered on top of all other pieces.
+Once the drag ends it returns to the normal rendering order.

 ### Rotation

 - **Right-click** on a piece/group rotates it 90 degrees clockwise.
 - **Mouse wheel** rotates: scroll down = clockwise, scroll up = counter-clockwise.
-- Rotation is animated over 200ms.
+- Rotation is animated linearly over 200ms.
 - Only one rotation can be in progress at a time (subsequent rotation inputs are ignored until the current animation completes).
 - Rotation is always in 90-degree increments.
 Valid values: 0, 90, 180, 270.
 - Rotation must be around the body center of the pieces that make the snap group.

-### Context menu
+### Context menu and page scroll

-- The browser context menu is suppressed on the canvas (`stopContextMenu: true`).
+- The browser context menu is suppressed on the canvas (so right-click can be used for rotation).
+- Browser wheel scroll is suppressed on the canvas (so the mouse wheel can be used for rotation).

 ### Selection

-- Native fabric.js multi-select (rubber band selection) is disabled (`selection: false`).
-- Pieces have no resize handles or borders (`hasControls: false`, `hasBorders: false`).
-- Hover cursor is `grab`.
-- Per-pixel target finding is enabled (`perPixelTargetFind: true`) so clicks must land on the actual piece shape, not its bounding box.
+- There is no rubber-band or multi-select; pieces are interacted with one snap group at a time.

 ## Snap Groups